divanvisagie/blog/content/post/open-api/index.md

 ## Java Example

 Lets take our user endpoint from earlier as an example.
-Here I will implement the user endpoint using in Java using Spring Boot.
+Here I will implement the user endpoint in Java using Spring Boot.

 After creating a simple [Spring Boot](https://spring.io/projects/spring-boot) project with [Spring Initializr](https://start.spring.io/), very little code needs to be added in order to to get a working mock endpoint.